AI Presentations for Real Estate Agents

 Step 5: Present or Share

 Export to PDF for email delivery before the listing appointment—many agents send the deck ahead so sellers can review at their pace.
-For the in-person meeting, present from a tablet or laptop using SlideMate's presentation mode.
+For the in-person meeting, present from a tablet or laptop using SlidesMate's presentation mode.

 Slide-by-Slide Structure for a Winning Listing Presentation